MONDAY, JULY 12, 2021

 Defining Our Future with Data: Iowa State University Extension and Outreach Professional Development Needs Assessment Survey Instrument

-Presenter: Dr. Carol Heaverlo, Extension and Outreach Professional Development Director, Iowa State University
+PRESENTER: Dr. Carol Heaverlo, Extension and Outreach Professional Development Director, Iowa State University

-Session Description: During this webinar, Dr. Carol Heaverlo shares the background for the development of the instrument, the process, product and how the results are being used in Organizational Professional Development strategic planning.
+DESCRIPTION: During this webinar, Dr. Carol Heaverlo shares the background for the development of the instrument, the process, product and how the results are being used in Organizational Professional Development strategic planning.

 2015 Virtual Summer School Webinars